-- Organizations must develop and institutionalize leadership competencies that include coaching and mentoring and require Managers to have a formal conversation with staff before they embark on training situating the context of the training and creating awareness for the need for the change expected from the training, and not necessarily the training itself. - When organizing organization-wide training programs focused on specific areas (sales, new products, new staff induction, leadership, customer service etc), executive sponsorship is critical.
+- Organizations must develop and institutionalize leadership competencies that include coaching and mentoring and require Managers to have a formal conversation with staff before they embark on training discussing the context of the training and creating awareness for the need for the change expected from the training, and not necessarily the training itself. - When organizing organization-wide training programs focused on specific areas (sales, new products, new staff induction, leadership, customer service etc), executive sponsorship is critical.
 This helps to deal with any issues regarding the credibility of the person creating awareness.

 The CEO should be at the forefront of driving such training campaigns with messages to staff, and actual attendance at the programs.
 There are many examples of CEOs who give a pep talk at the beginning of these sessions that create the awareness of the training.

 Many CEOs relegate training interventions to HR Directors or Training Managers.
-If indeed the critical changes an organization needs is to be driven by training, such interventions must receive executive sponsorship, similar to how they are visible sponsors at other major business projects (sales campaigns, etc). - Communicate, Communicate...and Communicate some more.
+If indeed the critical changes an organization needs are to be driven by training, such interventions must receive executive sponsorship, similar to other major business projects (sales campaigns, etc).

+Communicate, Communicate....
+And Communicate some more.
 Creating awareness requires a consistent repetition of the messaging, all through the period leading up to the training and after.
-Leaders and managers must communicate continuously to create awareness, as a build up to the trainings. - Organizations and institutions sometimes require external validation to create the context to change.
-Use external validation like a survey result that shows a performance gap in that area to support the awareness for learning and change.
-This will also help with the credibility of the sender, especially when there is mistrust within the organization.
+Leaders and managers must communicate continuously to create awareness, as a build up to the trainings.

 The role of executive sponsorship cannot be over-emphasized in creating awareness about learning.
 According to research from the Prosci Institute, visible Executive Sponsorship is the number one factor that drives successful change programs.
-Institutions like GE have embraced this, and successfully implemented its leadership development programs with visible executive sponsorship from its CEO.
-A mid-sized Nigerian Merchant Bank in the early 2000s instituted a Graduate training program that was christened after its CEO - Funke Osibodu as "Funke's School of Banking", and when Nigerian bankers think of the Training School at Guaranty Trust
+Institutions like General Electric (GE) have embraced this (Krishnamoorthy, 2014), and successfully implemented its leadership development programs with visible executive sponsorship from its CEO and other senior leaders.

+A mid-sized Nigerian Merchant Bank in the early 2000s instituted a Graduate training program that was christened after its CEO - Funke Osibodu as "Funke's School of Banking", and when Nigerian bankers think of the Training School at Guaranty Trust Bank, which is a leading example of New Hire Training in Nigeria, they think of the Bank's founding CEO (Fola Adeola) as the brain behind the Program and its major sponsor.

-Bank, which is a leading example of New Hire Training in Nigeria, they think of the Bank's founding CEO (Fola Adeola) as the brain behind the Program and its major sponsor.
-A number of institutions and their executive leadership are yet to key into the benefits of visible executive sponsorship in learning programs, yet ever so often that business challenges occur - Training is often the recommended solution from those same leaders.
+A number of institutions and their executive leadership are yet to key into the benefits of visible executive sponsorship in learning programs, yet as soon business challenges occur - Training is often the recommended solution from those same leaders.